st-tech/ppf-contact-solver/README.md

 ### 📦 Deploying on [vast.ai](https://vast.ai)

-The exact same steps above should work (see `.github/workflows/getting-started-vast.yml`), except that you'll need to create a Docker template.
+The exact same steps above should work, except that you'll need to create a Docker template.
 Here's one:

 - **Image Path/Tag**: `nvidia/cuda:11.8.0-devel-ubuntu22.04`
 - **Docker Options**: `-e TZ=Asia/Tokyo` (Your time zone, of course)